alechenninger/blog/posts/stay_calm_stop_mocking.md

 described above.
 This magical runtime-type-implementing DSL sometimes feels more _convenient_ than the native Java approach, such as when you have a large interface to stub.
 You can simply not implement some methods, and instead of a compilation error, you get a default, no-op implementation.
+When implementing a stub, you can directly map known input-output pairs by only stubbing a method for particular arguments (as opposed to writing several conditional expressions).
 Some mock libraries even let you accomplish scandalous mischief like reimplementing final classes or enums or static methods.
 I broadly classify these as convenience features, because they save you time by "saving" you from writing a whole class that implements some interface, or refactoring your code so that it may be testable by language-supported means.
 It "saves" you from answering that pesky question, "How do I test this?"
 Every time, the answer is a mock!
 It's just so easy, after all.

 ## A Whole Class